Applications are now available for the Nisei Week Pioneer Spirit Award.

-Organizations are encouraged and invited to nominate candidates, who must have demonstrated a history of helping advance the Japanese American community, support and participate in various organizations, as well as demonstrate leadership skills.
+Organizations are encouraged and invited to nominate candidates for the Pioneer Spirit.
+Candidates must have demonstrated a history of helping advance the Japanese American community, support and participate in various organizations, as well as demonstrate leadership skills.
 Age is not a criterion for selection.

-The Nisei Week Board will have a committee of readers to select the final three or four Pioneer Spirit awardees that will best represent the annual Nisei Week Festival.
-Organizations and their candidates will be notified via email.
+The Nisei Week Board will have a committee of readers to select the final five awardees that will best represent the annual Nisei Week Festival.
+Organizations and their candidate will be notified via email.

 Nominee applicants must submit a biography written in English between 500 and 650 words.
 There must be full sentences and paragraphs only and no resumes or bullet points.
 The nomination procedure and forms can be found online at niseiweek.org.

-For more information, contact Maehara at email@example.com or Joyce Chinn at firstname.lastname@example.org.
+Application deadline is Friday, April 29.
+For more information, contact Maehara or Joyce Chinn at email@example.com.

 As it celebrates the 80th anniversary of the Nisei Week Festival, the Nisei Week Foundation is reaching out to the Southern California community to help locate and identify the people who have not been recognized for their contributions.